TommiPrami/DecimalRound/README.md

 # DecimalRound

-Based on original code of John Herbsted (DecimalRounding_JH1.pas).
-Refactored it formatted code to be more standard and did some minor modifications.
-Biggest change is to change default rounding mode to the one, at least I, wwas thought at school.
-If need to replace delhi round -method, you need to specify the rounding mode in  DecicalRoundEx().
+Original code credit: John Herbster (DecimalRounding_JH1.pas).

-DRUnit.Round for simple version, and if yoiu need more control use DRUnit.RoundEx unit.
+The code has been refactored and formatted to adhere to more standard conventions, with some minor modifications.
+The most significant change is the adjustment of the default rounding mode to one commonly taught in schools.
+If you wish to replace the Delphi round method, you can specify the rounding mode in DecicalRoundEx().

-I've been using these original routines, and own versions of these in my own projects and also in used in my current and previous work.
+For a simple version, use DRUnit.Round.
+If you need more control, you can utilize the DRUnit.RoundEx unit.

-So far have not found anything to complain about.
-Sure there are limits if pushed hard enough, due the nature of floating point numbers.
-Other rounding methods I've seen and used, have failed tough.
-Usually pretty fast there has been number those have failed to round expectedly.
+I have been using these original routines, as well as my own versions, in various projects, both current and previous work.
+So far, I have not encountered any issues to complain about.
+However, it's important to note that there are limits when dealing with floating-point numbers, which can lead to unexpected results if pushed to extremes.
+Despite that, other rounding methods I've encountered and used have failed in various scenarios.
+In contrast, these routines have proven to be more reliable IMHO.

 ## TODO: